Greater reading confidence

 Students connect those sounds to letters and spelling patterns.

-Students practise reading words and sentences that use the target pattern.
+Students practice reading words and sentences that use the target pattern.

 Students reinforce learning through writing, spelling, and hands-on practice.